 6:20 p.m.: Troy Dreyfus (the host of Pirate Radio Live) forwards to Smith and ECU Board of Trustees members Phil Lewis and Robert Moore an email from johnqpublicatecu@gmail.com.
 This email is attached as Exhibit D. The email mentions a "handjob."
 It is similar to, but different from, the email later sent at 9:08 p.m. to the entire ECU Board of Trustees.
-The email includes a Dropbox link to the Images.5 then dropped it."
-He also noted that the "videos are posted on Instagram under 'old row Ecu'" and that he had been told Gerlach was "back downtown last night" (i.e. the night of September 28).
+The email includes a Dropbox link to the Images.

 6:21 p.m.: Smith sends a series of text messages to Wendy Floyd Murphy, Randy Ramsey, Pearl Burris-Floyd, and Dr. Roper.
-The message includes the email in Exhibit D. Smith said he believes that "someone has been building a case for sometime and
+The message includes the email in Exhibit D. Smith said he believes that "someone has been building a case for sometime and then dropped it."
+He also noted that the "videos are posted on Instagram under 'old row Ecu'" and that he had been told Gerlach was "back downtown last night" (i.e. the night of September 28).

-5 While we have seen the email, we have not been able to review what was in the Dropbox link.
+&lt;sup>5 While we have seen the email, we have not been able to review what was in the Dropbox link.